ertg08140/rsschool-cv/cv.md

 ## Summary:

 All my professional life I've been working in telecommunications.
 I possess vast experience in mobile communications, especially in circuit switched core network elements, protocols and nodes.
-Also have some knowledges in IP technologies and passed some cisco certification exams (CCNA/CCNP).
+Also I have some knowledges in IP technologies and passed some cisco certification exams (CCNA/CCNP).
-Recently, I got interested in programming, especially in JavaScript and related technologies/frameworks (Nodejs, React).
+Recently, I've got interested in programming, especially in JavaScript and related technologies/frameworks (NodeJS, ReactJS).
 I hope to deepen my knowledges and get new experience.

 ---